Sampling parameters of ordinary differential equations with Langevin dynamics that satisfy constraints: Estimating model parameters for the repressilator

 This is the fully extended system for Hopf bifurcations \cite{Govaerts_2000}.
-Solving (\ref{eqn:hopf_fully_extended}) is computationally more demanding than solving for the fixed points of (\ref{eqn:repressilator_log}) but is still orders of magnitude computationally cheaper than numerically integrating (\ref{eqn:repressilator_log}).
-The period estimate \(2\pi/\omega\) can be used to further restrict the space of parameters for ODE models of oscillatory systems and provide reasonable starting points for performing sampling that involves the computationally expensive time integration of (\ref{eqn:repressilator_log}).
+Sampling \(\mathbf q\equiv \left( \right)\) subject to \eqref{eqn:hopf_fully_extended} gives \(\mathbf k\) and \(\mathbf n\) for which \(\mathbf f(\mathbf y,\mathbf k, \mathbf n)\) has a Hopf point at \(\mathbf y\).
+Solving \eqref{eqn:hopf_fully_extended} is computationally more demanding than solving for the fixed points of \eqref{eqn:repressilator_log} but is still orders of magnitude computationally cheaper than numerically integrating \eqref{eqn:repressilator_log}.
+The period estimate \(2\pi/\omega\) can be used to restrict the space of parameters for ODE models of oscillatory systems further, and the results sampling with Hopf point constraints provide reasonable starting points for performing sampling that involves the computationally expensive time integration of (\ref{eqn:repressilator_log}).

-The fixed points of (\ref{eqn:repressilator_log}) sampled in Section \ref{sec:fps} cannot be directly used to initiate Hopf-point sampling since they generally do not have any purely imaginary eigenvalues and thus do not satisfy \eqref{eqn:hopf_fully_extended}.
-To find starting points consistent with \eqref{eqn:hopf_fully_extended}, we compute the eigenvalues and eigenvectors of the Jacobian matrix at each of the fixed points sampled in Section \ref{sec:fps} and then select the eigenvalue-eigenvector pair whose eigenvalue has the smallest real part relative to its imaginary part:
+The fixed points of (\ref{eqn:repressilator_log}) sampled in Section \ref{sec:fixed_points} cannot be directly used to initiate Hopf-point sampling since they generally do not have any purely imaginary eigenvalues and thus do not satisfy \eqref{eqn:hopf_fully_extended}.
+To find starting points consistent with \eqref{eqn:hopf_fully_extended}, we compute the eigenvalues and eigenvectors of the Jacobian matrix at each of the fixed points sampled in Section \ref{sec:fixed_points} and then select the eigenvalue-eigenvector pair whose eigenvalue has the smallest real part relative to its imaginary part:

 where \(\zeta_{ij}\) is the \(j\)th eigenvalue of the \(i\)th fixed point sampled and \(\mathbf v_{ij}\) is its corresponding eigenvector.
 We then select \(\left( \right)\) for which \(|\operatorname{Re}(\zeta_{i}^*)/\operatorname{Im}(\zeta_{i}^*)|\) is small, set \(\mathbf q_0 \equiv \left( \right)\), and solve \eqref{eqn:hopf_fully_extended} using Gauss--Newton iteration starting from \(\mathbf q_0\) as an initial guess.
 Upon success, we obtain a point \(\mathbf q\) consistent with the constraints in \eqref{eqn:hopf_fully_extended} from which we initiate Hopf-point sampling.